mohamedHodaib/Library_Management_System_Api/README.md

 - **Pagination** - Efficient data loading with metadata headers
 - **Search & Filter** - Advanced querying with sorting capabilities
 - **Performance Monitoring** - Request timing tracked via action filters
-- **Rate Limiting** - Limiting access to endpoints when failure for a period
+- **Rate Limiting** - A defense mechanism used in network infrastructures and applications (like your API) to control the rate at which a client or user can send requests to a server or API within a specific time window.

 ### 🛠️ Technical Excellence
 - **Three-Tier Architecture** with clear separation of concerns